 In response to the government's biofuel mandate, Petron acquired a PME plant in Lumut, Perak in March 2019 to help ensure reliable and adequate supply of PME for the Company's needs.
-Besides PME, the Lumut plant also produces glycerin that is sold to local and overseas customers.
-Glycerin is used mainly for pharmaceutical and cosmetic products like moisturizing skin care products and soaps.
+Besides PME, the Lumut plant also produces glycerin that is sold to local and overseas consumers as raw material largely for pharmaceutical and cosmetic products like moisturizing skin care products and soaps.